git-ftp/git-ftp/man/git-ftp.1.md

 those that are on the server already.
 And it will not delete files from that directory if local files are deleted.

+# MAPPING REMOTE FILE PATHS

+The `.git-ftp-map` file allows you to modify the path of a file or folder to one that is accessible on the remote server.
+To do so, add the name of the file, followed by a colon and the new path.
+For folders, **the directory separator must be appended** to the local and remote path.

+For example, if you have a folder called `public/css` and you would like it to be uploaded to `public/assets` instead, then add the following line:

+	public/css/:public/assets/

+And for a file called `all.js` in the `js` folder to be uploaded to the `assets` folder:

+	js/all.js:assets/all.js

 # DOWNLOADING FILES (EXPERIMENTAL)

 **WARNING:** It can delete local untracked files that are not listed in your